GentillePlume/Lisa-Camille/README.md

 - [x] Basic CSS style ✔️
 - [x] Add the Youtube logo ✔️
 - [ ] Add an hover effect on data -> apparition of the data description (example : "subscribers") ❌
+- [ ] Add a glow effect when the youtube logo is hovered ❌
 - [ ] Add an apparition effect when content is shown ❌
 - [ ] Develop a script to get the youtube channel stats ❌